Concrete vs. Asphalt

 Environmental Impact

 From an environmental standpoint, both materials have their positives and negatives.
 Asphalt is made from petroleum products and may add to environmental issues associated with oil extraction and processing.
-It can be recycled easier than concrete, however.
+It can be recycled more easily than concrete, however.
 However, concrete production requires a lot of energy and emits a lot of CO2, but concrete lasts for a long time and does not need frequent replacement.

 Conclusion